GBarnsley/DEMetropolis.jl/docs/src/tutorial.md

 # Sampling from multimodal distributions

 Let say you have a multimodal distribution, for example a mixture of two Gaussians.
-`DEMetropolis` implements differential evolution MCMC samplers (including deMC-zs and DREAM) that are designed to sample from such distributions efficiently.
+`DEMetropolis` implements differential evolution MCMC samplers (including deMC-zs and DREAMz) that are designed to sample from such distributions efficiently.
 Roughly these samplers work by generating new proposals based on many separate chains (or a history of sampled chains).
 In theory this allows the sampler to easily jump between modes of the distribution.